Analysis | Major League Baseball’s antitrust exemption becomes the next target of the culture wars

 Their decision to go after Major League Baseball is just one part of a wider conservative assault on corporations that accelerated in the wake of Georgia Republicans passing a new voting and elections law.
 Critics say the law’s restrictions are specifically aimed at suppressing Black voters who were critical for Democrats in helping to flip both of the state’s Senate seats and delivering the state to President Biden.

 Some of Georgia’s biggest and most visible businesses condemned the new law.
-The chief executive of Delta Airlines, based in Atlanta, called it “unacceptable” and said in a memo to employees, “The entire rationale for this bill was based on a lie: that there was widespread voter fraud in Georgia in the 2020 elections.
+The chief executive of Delta Air Lines, based in Atlanta, called it “unacceptable” and said in a memo to employees, “The entire rationale for this bill was based on a lie: that there was widespread voter fraud in Georgia in the 2020 elections.
 This is simply not true.”

 The chief executive of Coca-Cola, another big business famously based in Georgia, called it “wrong” and “a step backward.”

 And Atlanta sports teams quickly had their say, too: The NFL’s Falcons, the NBA’s Hawks and the WNBA’s Dream all issued statements opposing the law.
-And MLB moved the All-Star game.
+And MLB moved the All-Star Game.

 What happened in Georgia seems to be an acceleration of a broader national trend among big businesses; last weekend, The Washington Post’s Olivier Knox reports, more than 100 corporate leaders started forming a strategy to fight the long list of restrictive voting bills proposed in GOP-controlled states.
 And that’s just part of the broader culture war.